WeeXee/WeeXee/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science at the university of Toulouse Ynov Campus.
-- 💼 &nbsp; Internship in CrossModal Perception and Plasticity Laboratory at UCLouvain in Blegium.
+- 💼 &nbsp; Internship in CrossModal Perception and Plasticity Laboratory at UCLouvain in Belgium.
 - 🌱 &nbsp; Learning more about Dev Web, Infra and Devops.
 - ✍️ &nbsp; Freetime designing websites and also doing photography.